 Families should be given space and time to mourn a lost loved one, but unfortunately, worries over funeral expenses and the lost income the victim had always provided can serve to make a tough period even harder.

 Families should be protected during this time and they shouldn’t be targeted over an accident that could have been prevented.
 That’s why California’s Maison Law and founder Martin Gasparian have come to the rescue of so many families who thought they’d have to suffer the consequences of an accident alone.

 These heartbreaking incidents can occur in so many different ways.
 As many ways as there are for people to neglect their duties to keep others safe.
 It can happen when a motorist decides to drive recklessly or drive while impaired.
 It can be the fault of a store owner who didn’t clean up a mess left on the floor that leaves someone to slip and hit his or her head.
 It can also be an employer who didn’t do enough to keep a worker safe.

 These are just a few of the types of wrongful death cases we have helped families with:

 - Vehicle and motorcycle accidents.
 Accidents involving large trucks and delivery and rideshare vehicles.

-- Bus, train and aviation crashes.
+- Bus, train, and plane crashes.